 Bring your own device (BYOD) programs have been growing in popularity at enterprises worldwide.
 As smartphones and tablets become more ubiquitous, more employers are realizing that less company-provided tech is needed as employees are already equipped with personal devices to do their jobs.

-We're excited to report that Erik Eames, founder and managing director of mobility management BPO Wireless Analytics, LLC, has become a member of three committees of the Telecom Expense Management Industry Association (TEMIA).
+We're excited to report that Erik Eames, founder and CEO of mobility management BPO Wireless Analytics, LLC, has become a member of three committees of the Telecom Expense Management Industry Association (TEMIA).

 TEMIA’s mission is to raise awareness and knowledge of the values and benefits of TEM solutions, to improve the quality and value of TEM solutions through the development and promotion of open industry standards, and industry knowledge among TEM solution providers, business partners, telecom service providers, and enterprise clients.